J1031/api-generator/README.md

     WithoutCache: {cache: false},
 }

-export default generate({defConfig, sufConfigs});
+export default wrap({defConfig, sufConfigs});
 ```

-then import the module, the generated function returns a `Promise` object.Example is shown as follows, where XXX is the name of the new module
+then import the module, the wrapped function returns a `Promise` object.Example is shown as follows, where XXX is the name of the new module

 ```
 import * as ApiUtils from XXX;